ibm-s390-linux/s390-tools/README.md

 In the following more details on the build an runtime requirements of the different tools are provided:

+* dbginfo.sh:
+  The tar package is required to archive collected data.

 * osasnmpd:
   You need at least the NET-SNMP 5.1.x package (net-snmp-devel.rpm) installed, before building the osasnmpd subagent.